-This recipe for One-Skillet Chicken Thighs & Rice is a STAPLE in my dinner rotation.
+This recipe for One-Skillet Chicken Thighs & Rice is a staple in my dinner rotation.
 It's such an easy one-pot meal that is cheap and full of flavor!
 Pair this with a green veggie of your choice for a well-rounded meal.

 Juicy chicken thighs with a crispy, seasoned skin.
 Beautifully cooked rice.
-And the absolute best part of this One-Skillet Chicken Thighs & Rice dish?
+And the absolute best part of this one pot chicken and rice dish?
 Only one pot/pan to clean!
+Serve with roasted balsamic brussels sprouts.

 Ingredients